NUS-HPC-AI-Lab/VideoSys/docs/pab.md

 - **temporal_threshold**: Set the range of diffusion steps within which temporal attention is applied.
   - Format: `[min_value, max_value]`

-- **temporal_gap**: Number of steps to skip during broadcasting for temporal attention.
+- **temporal_range**: Number of steps to skip during broadcasting for temporal attention.
   - Type: Integer

 - **cross_broadcast**: Enable or disable broadcasting for cross-modal attention.